Marine Mammals

 Norway: only males are seen all year round in feeding grounds along the continental shelf (from northern Norway to Svalbard), in the Vestfjord June-September.

-Group formation: Matrilineal groups (<12) male bachelor groups /solitary males
+Group formation: Matrilineal groups (<12) Male Bachelor groups /solitary males

-Size: males 15-18, females 11, calf 4 m
+Size: males 14-19.2, females 10.5-12.5, calf 3.5-4.5 meters

-Sexual maturity: males 18 yrs, females 9-13 yrs
+Sexual maturity: males 18-21 years, females 7-13 years

-Physical maturity: males 50 yrs
+Physical maturity: males 40-50 years

-Weaning: 19-42 mths
+Weaning: 19-42 months

 Distribution: Cosmopolitan, prefers ice free waters deeper than 1000m, continental shelf or canyons

-Population size: unknown, heavily exploited (67% reduced)
+Population size: unknown, heavily exploited (67% reduced) mostly due to whaling; estimated number of 360,000 today

-Killer Whales or Orca
+Killer Whale, Orca

 Orcinus orca